Independent Work Seminar Offerings - Fall 2020

 How does an idea for an invention actually become an innovation in the marketplace?
 You may be a computer programming wizard, but there is a lot more to it than just fingers on the keyboard.
-This seminar, in concert with your developing an independent project of your choice, introduces some of the elements of thinking and developing an idea into a going concern.
+This seminar, in concert with you building an independent product of your choice, introduces some of the elements of thinking and developing an idea into a going concern.
 Your project will include a software prototype, a presentation, and a paper that explores the feasibility of your idea as a business.
-To help you frame and complete your project, we will discuss distinctions between invention and innovation, various brainstorming and invention methodologies, the DARPA methodology for idea screening, an introduction to intellectual property including patents, aspects of a simple business plan, and the elements of an “pitch deck.”
+To help you frame and complete your project, we will discuss distinctions between invention and innovation, various brainstorming and invention methodologies, the DARPA methodology for idea screening, an introduction to intellectual property including patents, aspects of a simple business plan, project planning and management, and the elements of a “pitch deck.”
 Typically, we have some interaction with the Keller Center's program for entrepreneurial activities.
-For the more adventurous, the possibility exists for you to share your idea in a real startup pitch event and report on the results.
+For the more adventurous, the possibility exists for you to share your idea in a real “virtual” startup pitch event and report on the results.

-Students may pair up in these projects, creating a joint idea for an enterprise, with each student concentrating on some aspect of the software with a division of labor of frontend, backend, mobile app, data analysis, etc. This IW seminar is complementary to COS 448 (Innovating across Technology, Business, and Marketplaces) and would be appropriate both before and after taking COS 448.
-Also, if you’ve started a project with some entrepreneurial aspects in COS333, you might want to consider developing it further in this IW Seminar.
+Students may pair up in these projects, creating a joint idea for an enterprise, with each student concentrating on some aspect of the software with a division of labor of frontend, backend, mobile app, data analysis, marketing, finance, etc. This IW seminar is complementary to COS 448 (Innovating across Technology, Business, and Marketplaces) and would be appropriate both before and after taking COS 448.
+If you’ve started a project with some entrepreneurial aspects in COS333, you might want to consider developing it further in this IW Seminar.
 Also, given the extraordinary circumstances in Fall 2020, you might want to think about some entrepreneurial project that addresses issues of remote learning, pandemic responses, or economic and social inequality.

 Instructor: Robert Fish

 In this seminar, students will choose some computer science concept from COS 126, 217, 226 or other Princeton Computer Science courses or choose some other aspect of the learning environment that contributes to computer science pedagogy.
-You might pick some interesting concept which you think you can explain well to other students.
-Some examples might be 1) the dynamic operation of various gates and circuits in the TOY architecture or 2) visualizing function calls and the run-time stack frame for different functions (return types, parameters, optimizations on/off).
+You might pick some interesting concept that you think you can explain well to other students.
+Some examples might be 1) the dynamic operation of various gates and circuits in the TOY architecture or 2) understanding the mathematical notation for Finite State Machines.
 For their projects, students will design and build an online learning experience that is targeted at whatever concept they choose.
-It can include videos, graphic visualizations, quizzing mechanisms, 3D imagery or anything else that you can think of which might help students understand the concept.
-The project should also include an evaluation component by which mastery of the ideas exposed to them may be assessed.
+It can include videos, graphic visualizations, quizzing mechanisms, 3D imagery, or anything else that you can think of that might help students understand a concept.
+The project should also include an evaluation component by which mastery of the ideas exposed to students may be assessed.
 A bonus would be utilizing the system to compare learning with it to other, perhaps more conventional approaches, using either qualitative or quantitative methods.

 Some possible projects will be suggested early in the seminar, but students are also free to use their imagination and pick their own topic.
 Weekly meetings will include some initial brainstorming exercises, then we will concentrate on putting together project proposals, doing a review of relevant past work, and then finally, weekly project management presentations that will help students keep their projects on track.

-Students may pair up on these projects, creating a joint idea for a learning environment, with each student concentrating on some aspect of the software with a division of labor of frontend, backend, assessment, data analysis, etc. The learning and use of open source tools, including tools such as Open EdX, Django, and the D3 visualization library, and the Unity game engine etc. is encouraged in order that students may create the most effective online learning environments.
+Students may pair up on these projects, creating a joint idea for a learning environment, with each student concentrating on some aspect of the software with a division of labor of frontend, backend, literature review, assessment, data analysis, etc. The learning and use of open source tools, including tools such as Open EdX, Django, the D3 visualization library, and the Unity game engine etc. is encouraged in order that students may create the most effective online learning environments.

 Some examples of past projects include an automated COS 226 quizzing system, visualizations of stack and heap data structures, user interfaces to improve student progress tracking, automating lab TA assignments, a curriculum picking tool, a simplified source code control tutorial, introducing elementary machine learning algorithms, and gamification of COS 126 assignments.